Advice for tertiary students

 We recognise that tertiary students are facing challenges with disruption to their original plans, economic impacts and uncertainty about employment opportunities as a result of COVID-19.
 This package will help meet the immediate and ongoing mental health needs arising from these challenges.

-The Government wants to accelerate the roll-out of mental wellbeing services to tertiary students.
 These services will be embedded within tertiary providers, management and peer support and links to social and wellbeing supports.

 The roll-out of services will likely give priority to students who currently have limited access or options for mental wellbeing services or where there is indication of higher levels of need.